kpope1206/Kassiem-pope/README.md

 <img width="353" alt="Image" src="https://github.com/user-attachments/assets/5d0addf9-a9e4-4fb9-8d3a-2730608671b2" />
 </p>
 <p>
 Once you have clicked on the create button, you will see a number of options appear.
 Click on the very top one "Azure Virtual Machines".
-This is the one that will bring you to the pages where you can go through and customize your VM to your specific liking, like in the video.
+This is the one that will bring you to the pages where you can go through and customize your VM to your specific liking.
 </p>
 <br />